ibm-cloud-docs/ContinuousDelivery/deploy_button.md

 ```
 {: codeblock}

-If you don't include the `branch` parameter in your snippet's repository URL, the Deploy to {{site.data.keyword.Bluemix_notm}} button defaults to the repository's master branch.
+If you don't include the `branch` parameter in your snippet's repository URL, the Deploy to {{site.data.keyword.cloud_notm}} button defaults to the repository's master branch.

 ### Creating a button in Markdown
 {: #Create-button-markdown}